-By 1975, MRP software was running in hundreds of large companies though it was only affordable for the larger firms.
+By 1975, MRP software was running in hundreds of large companies though it was only affordable for those with deep pockets aka the heavyweights.
 The system ran on huge mainframe computers that were very expensive though their computing power was not even comparable even to some of the portable computers of today (advances in tech).

 In 1972, the firm SAP was started in Germany.
 The company initials stood for “Systems, Applications & Products”.
 SAP aimed to create business software that worked in real time.
 This was really path breaking in an era of reel-to-reel tapes and punch cards.
 SAP launched its first financial accounting system in 1973.

 In the 1980s, MRP evolved to what many termed MRP II, or Manufacturing Resource Planning by adding more manufacturing processes and capabilities in order to manage as a one stop production planning solution.